rohaanzuberi/Serious-SQL/Data_Inspection_and_Cleaning.md

 ```
 ![](Images/S3_P11.jpeg)

-It is apparent that "systolic" values are sometimes recorded as "measure_value" which is sometimes recorded as 0.
+It is apparent that `systolic` values are sometimes recorded as `measure_value` which is sometimes recorded as 0.

-The final step in this inspection stage would be to analyze the NULL values in "systolic" and "diastolic" columns using the WHERE statement:
+The final step in this inspection stage would be to analyze the `NULL` values in `systolic` and `diastolic` columns using the WHERE statement:

 ```SQL
 SELECT